marcinjahn/technology-notebook/src/docs/technologies/kubernetes/organization.md

 some meta data.
 Labels are placed in `metadata.labels` section of YAML.

 K8s uses labels on its own.
-For example Node objects have `kubernetes/io.arch` labels idicating CPU architecture of a node.
+For example Node objects have `kubernetes/io.arch` labels indicating the CPU architecture of a node.
 K8s does not usually add labels to objects that users create.

 Labels have various limitations in length, and accepted characters of keys and values.